You can measure distances between locations and along paths. You can also measure the size of polygons that you draw in Google Earth.

 - To complete your line measurement, double-click on your last point, or click Done .

 - To measure the area of a location, connect to your first point to close the shape.
-You’ll see the area on the right.
+You’ll find the area on the right.

-- To see these instructions and get more assistance, click Help .
+- To find these instructions and get more assistance, click Help .

 Edit your measurement

 - When you finish adding points, to edit your line segments or shape, click and drag the points.

 - To measure again, on the right, click Start New .